RithikaRajesh17/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 ## RESULT

-A College offers Departments, Departments have Students and Courses, Courses are taught by Faculties and may have Prerequisites.Thus the ER Diagram for Universitywas created successfully
+The ER Diagram for Universitywas successfully created.Identifying the keyentities, attributes, and the relationships